Why Should You Paraphrase?

 Merge multiple sentences of the source text into a one- or two-sentence paraphrase.

 One major reason for paraphrasing is to capture the main idea of the original text without using so many words.
 Use only one sentence or two in your paraphrase to capture the main idea—even if the original is an entire paragraph.

 The journal primarily considers empirical and theoretical investigations that enhance understanding of cognitive, motivational, affective, and behavioral psychological phenomena in work and organizational settings, broadly defined.
 Those psychological phenomena can be at one or multiple levels — individuals, groups, organizations, or cultures; in work settings such as business, education, training, health, service, government, or military institutions; and in the public or private sector, for-profit or nonprofit organizations.

 The Journal of Applied Psychology accepts studies that increase understanding of a broad range of psychological phenomena and that apply to a variety of settings and levels, not limited by subgroup, institution, or sector (JAP, 2015).

-Too often, research writers separate information from the current work and cited study into completely different sentences.
+Too often, research writers separate information from the current work and information cited from earlier studies into completely different sentences.
 This limits the dialogue between the works, makes it boring for readers, and can even create issues of plagiarism if the paper is composed of too much quoted material.
-Include direct quotes within your paraphrased sentence to fix all of these issues and make your research writing much more natural and smooth.
+Include direct quotes within your paraphrased sentences to fix all of these issues and make your research writing much smoother and more natural.